mkyc/k8s-pv/README.md

 make rook-toolbox-task
 ```

-SSH to kubernetes master node
+SSH to kubernetes master node or use `make epi-get-kube` to get k8s config file in `./rook/kubeconf`

 Create a file in PVC mounted location in app wordpress: